 This guy uses water jugs as containers for soil & feed:

 As the plants grow taller, you can stick a pole in the jugs support them.
-It's super easy.
-The maintenance is also much lighter.
-Check out another setup by Ed Valdivia:
+It is super easy and the maintenance is also much lighter.
+Come check out another setup by Ed Valdivia:

 He just lets the dragon fruits climb on the wall.
 When their air roots are developed, even if the ground roots are cut off, they will still survive.
 They get the nutrition from the air.
 The wall is also a protection for the plants against the cold winter or very hot summer.